 The nervous song.
-Again, a song of mine with a job on the background.
+Again, a song of mine with a job in the background.
 They make you feel you are unique and can’t be replaced.
 You are part of a great team.

 Then suddenly you are out.
 Anxiety and isolation feelings are there with you.
 Small talks and platitudes.
 You were not meant to be irreplaceable.

-Landart (Daniela and Eleonora) joined me for this trip.
+Landart (Daniela and Eleonora) joined me on this trip.

 The fourth walk is about feeling lonely in stimulating cities, wishing to lean towards each other like molecule men.